Tofacitinib

 What is the dosage?

-• The usual dose for adults with rheumatoid arthritis is one 5mg tablet taken orally twice daily.
+The usual dose for adults with rheumatoid arthritis and other inflammatory conditions is 5mg taken twice daily.

 Can other medicines be taken with tofacitinib?

-• steroid medicines such as prednisolone or cortisone injections into the joint;
+• Steroid medications such as prednisolone or cortisone injections into the joint.

-Tofacitinib cannot be used with other biologic DMARDs or targeted synthetic DMARDs (such as baricitinib)
+Tofacitinib cannot be used with other biologic DMARDs or targeted synthetic DMARDs (such as baricitinib, upadacitinib, etanercept and adalimumab).

 Are there any side effects?